 Proponent's Contact Information

-Modified Program Name (degree and discipline):
+Modified Program Name (degree and

+discipline):

 Academic Unit Proposing the

 Modification:

 Proposed Start Date:

 Submitted by:

 Email:

 Date of Submission:

-Please note, submissions should be statement of Intent will reference Modifications (Appendix E1) as appropri -
+Please note, submissions should not exceed 5 pages in length.

+The Statement of Intent will reference the Evaluation Criteria for Major Modifications (Appendix E1) as appropriate and shall include:

-Description of the Proposed Program Modifi
+Description of the Proposed Program Modification Provide a description of the proposed program modification, clearly stating the purpose, structure and pedagogical rationale, etc.

-Explain how the proposed program modification ation fits with the University's strategic plan.
+Explain how the proposed program modification fits with the University's strategic plan.

-Details of Resource Implications Provide details of existing and new resources (h the program. numan, physical and budgetary) required to modify
+Details of Resource Implications Provide details of existing and new resources (human, physical and budgetary) required to modify the program.

-Evidence of Consultation with Affected Aca Include the results of any consultations with oth program modification.
-Include evidence indication Department(s)/Centre(s) is/are prepared to consultations. ner units that will be impacted by the proposed ting the extent to which any participating
+Evidence of Consultation with Affected Academic Units Include the results of any consultations with other units that will be impacted by the proposed program modification.
+Include evidence indicating the extent to which any participating Department(s)/Centre(s) is/are prepared to contribute to the proposed program modification.

-Needs for the Proposed Program Modification illities regarding the space needs for the proposed
+Evidence of Consultation Regarding Space Needs for the Proposed Program Modification Include the results of any consultation with Facilities regarding the space needs for the proposed program modification.

+Evidence of Student Demand (including projected enrollments, limits, etc.)

+Evidence of Societal Need

+Duplicative Similarities

+Provide evidence that any duplicative similarities to existing programs - internally, provincially or nationally - are justifiable for reasons of public funding.

+Decanal Comments

-Evidence of Student Demand (including projected enrollments, limits, etc.) Evidence of Societal Need Duplicative Similarities Provide evidence that any duplicative similarities to existing programs - internally, provincially or nationally - are justifiable for reasons of public funding.
-Decanal Comments Include certification from the relevant Dean(s) that the modified degree/major is an appropriate and desirable addition to the academic programs of the University, and that a proposed discontinuation is appropriate and in line with the strategic direction of the Faculty.
-As well, a clear commitment that the modified program will be appropriately resourced.
+Include certification from the relevant Dean(s) that the modified degree/major is an appropriate and desirable addition to the academic programs of the University, and that a proposed

+discontinuation is appropriate and in line with the strategic direction of the Faculty.
+As well, a clear

+commitment that the modified program will be appropriately resourced.
 For undergraduate programs, the relevant Dean(s) shall be the Dean(s) of the Faculty within which the program resides.

 For graduate programs, the appropriate Deans shall be both the Dean of Graduate Studies and the Dean(s) of the relevant Faculty or Faculties.

-Dean(s) of the relevant racuity of racuities.
-Provost Comments and Sign-Off O This is a New Program O This is a Major Modification
+Provost Comments and Sign-Off

+O This is a New Program

+O This is a Major Modification

 O This is a Minor Modification